A Photo Teacher |

 Required Textbook for Study Question Responses

 Throughout the semester, students will participate in discussions on various aspects on the history of photography from both historical and contemporary contexts.
-The discussions will be based on assigned readings from the required text, Photography – A Cultural History, 3rd Edition, which is available from the bookstore and Amazon or eCampus Textbooks.
-A copy of the book is also on reserve in the Grossmont College Library.
+The discussions will be based on lectures, presentations and assigned readings from the required text, Photography – A Cultural History, 4th Edition, which is available from the bookstore for purchase or rental as well as Amazon.
+Use of Photography – A Cultural History, 3rd Edition is fine as well if you’re able to find this edition.
+Copies of both editions are also on reserve in the Grossmont College Library.
 Students will be asked to complete written responses to study questions for each of the assigned readings.

 .